 No one has favorited this theater yet

 The city of Bologna in central Italy is probably the most cinephile of all Italian cities and the Cinema Teatro Medica Palace is its biggest classic one-screen cinema.
-The Cinema Medica was designed by architect Galliano Rabbi and built in 1925, opening in 1926, which makes it certainly one of the oldest surviving cinemas in Bologna having resisted the competition from new multiplex cinemas built in the outskirts.
+The Cinema Medica was designed by architect Galliano Rabbi and built in 1925, opening in 1926 with 2,500 seats, which makes it certainly one of the oldest surviving cinemas in Bologna having resisted the competition from new multiplex cinemas built in the outskirts.

 The cinema is a bit off the main high street of Bologna – Via Indipendenza – and situated under the archways of a building which also houses the Palace Hotel.
 The Cinema Teatro Medica Palace is situated in a traditional cinema area which until recently boasted some of the most elegant and traditional cinemas of the city, like the Cinema Fulgor, Cinema Imperiale and the Cinema Metropolitan – all by now transformed into stores or closed.